Links on Android Authority may earn us a commission. Learn more.

 Do you need one?

-It’s not even just about malicious intent either.
-It could even be as simple as you not wanting the person next to you on public transportation to know what you’re watching, what websites you’re visiting, and more.
-We do a lot on our smartphones, but nobody else but you should know what that is.
+Of course, it’s not just about malicious intent.
+You might not want others to know what you’re doing on the phone.
+Regardless of what you’re watching, what websites you visit, or the social media you scroll through.
+We do a lot on our phones, but nobody else but you should know what that is.

-Best privacy screen protectors and what to look for
+The best privacy screen protectors and what to look for

 Of course, the privacy screen protector also gives you the same advantage as a regular screen protector.
 It provides a great way to keep the display free of scratches and safe during accidental bumps and drops.